Security-Onion-Solutions/securityonion-docs/cases.rst

 Attachments
 -----------

 On the Attachments tab, you can upload attachments.
 For each attachment, you can optionally define TLP and add tags.
 Cases will automatically generate SHA256, SHA1, and MD5 hash values for each attachment.
+Buttons next to the hash values allow you to copy the value or add it as an observable.

 .. image:: images/cases-attachments.png
   :target: _images/cases-attachments.png